Adeseye/PROJECT-5/project5.md

 ## IMPLEMENT A CLIENT SERVER ARCHITECTURE USING MYSQL DATABASE MANAGEMENT SYSTEM (DBMS).

-This project I would be demonstrating how a Linux server(client) connects to a Linux Database (Server) using MySQL Relational Database Management System (RDBMS).
+This project I would be demonstrating how a Linux server(client) connects to a Server Linux Database using MySQL Relational Database Management System (RDBMS).

 First I'm going to create two Linux-based virtual servers (EC2 instances in AWS)